-To address these limitations, we propose \AlgName, \emph{a novel framework integrating the capabilities of LLMs with tabular prediction models and evolutionary search to facilitate effective feature optimization}.
+To address these limitations, we propose \textbf{\AlgName}, \emph{a novel framework integrating the capabilities of LLMs with table prediction models and evolutionary search to facilitate effective feature optimization}.
 As shown in Figure \ref{fig:main_illustration}, \AlgName follows an iterative process to generate and evaluate the hypothesis of the feature transformation, using the performance of the tabular prediction model as a reward to enhance the generation of effective features.
-Starting from an initial feature transformation program, \AlgName leverages the LLMs' embedded domain knowledge by incorporating task-specific details, feature descriptions, and a subset of data samples to generate new feature discovery hypotheses (Figure~\ref{fig:main_illustration}(a)).
-At each iteration, LLM acts as a knowledge-guided evolutionary optimizer, which mutates examples of previously successful feature transformation programs to generate new effective features \cite{meyerson2024language}.
-The refined hypotheses are then evaluated by augmenting the original dataset with the proposed feature hypotheses (Figure~\ref{fig:main_illustration}(b)) and training a tabular prediction model on the augmented data (Figure~\ref{fig:main_illustration}(c)).
-The model's performance, measured on a held-out validation set, provides data-driven feedback that, combined with a dynamic memory of previously explored feature transformation programs (Figure~\ref{fig:main_illustration}(d)), guides the LLM to refine its hypothesis generation iteratively.
+Starting from an initial feature transformation program, \AlgName leverages the LLMs' embedded domain knowledge by incorporating task-specific details, feature descriptions, and a subset of data samples to generate new feature discovery programs (Figure~\ref{fig:main_illustration}(a)).
+At each iteration, the LLM acts as a knowledge-guided evolutionary optimizer, mutating examples of previously successful feature transformation programs to generate new, effective features \citep{meyerson2024language}.
+The newly proposed features are then integrated with the original dataset to yield an augmented dataset (Figure~\ref{fig:main_illustration}(b)).
+The prediction model’s performance is evaluated on a held-out validation set derived from the augmented dataset (Figure~\ref{fig:main_illustration}(c)), provides data-driven feedback that, combined with a dynamic memory of previously explored feature transformation programs (Figure~\ref{fig:main_illustration}(d)), guides the LLM to iteratively refine its feature generation.

-Table \ref{tab:accents} summarizes a list of distinguishing features of \AlgName compared to the state-of-the-art classical and LLM-based feature engineering methods.
-Unlike prior methods that rely on either fixed rules or pure LLM generation, \AlgName leverages LLMs' domain knowledge to seed a flexible hypothesis space while employing evolutionary optimization to iteratively refine features.
-This facilitates open-ended feature discovery, generalizing effectively across both classification and regression tasks in tabular data prediction.